mtreanor/csc470-fall2023/assignments/03_emergence.md

 ## Description
 Create a small game that features [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in some interesting way.

+The first challenge will be getting Game of Life working at all.
+After that, you will need to figure out how to make it fun.
+You can do this by adding other elements to the game, or by modifying the rules of the game.

 Here are some ideas:

 - Make the grid the floor, and when a cell becomes alive, have the ground rise up (potentially launching the player in the air).